isomerpages/ncss-ssi/pages/training/certificate_prog/professional-certificate-in-group-work.md

 -   Propose a group work programme evaluation plan.

 _Note:_
-_This course qualifies for CPE credits, with the renewal of accreditation at 1 credit per 1 training hour._
+This course qualifies for CPE credits, with the renewal of accreditation at one credit per one training hour.
-__For enquiries, please contact the SASW Accreditation Secretariat at Tel: 6778 7922 or__ <accreditation@sasw.org.sg>
+For enquiries, please contact the SASW Accreditation Secretariat at Tel: 6778 7922 or email: <accreditation@sasw.org.sg>

 To find out about upcoming intakes, please  [click here](https://e-services.ncss.gov.sg/Training/Course/TemplateSearch?Keyword=Professional+Certificate+in+Group+Work){:target="_blank"}   .